José Gallardo: Club career

 Gallardo was born in Chiclayo but moved to Lima at the age of five.
 When he was 11 years old, he joined Alianza Lima.
 He started training with the first time in the beginning of 2019 and on 12 May 2019, he got his official debut for Alianza against FBC Melgar.
 Gallardo started on the bench, but replaced Mauricio Matzuda after 73 minutes.
 Gallardo was noted for an assist to the winning goal in the last minute.

 Gallardo did only play 63 minutes of three matches and for that reason, he was loaned out in January 2020 to fellow Peruvian Primera División side Carlos A. Mannucci for the whole year.
 Gallardo was left without contract at the end of 2021.

 In March 2022, Gallardo joined Unión Comercio.
+A year later, ahead of the 2023 season, he moved to Deportivo Llacuabamba.